Ria424/developers-animatesdk-docs/Element_object/Element12.md

 #### Parameters

-**name** A string that specifies the name of the data to remove.
+**name** `string`; A string that specifies the name of the data to remove.

 #### Returns

-A Boolean value: true if data was removed; *false* otherwise.
+`boolean`; True if data was removed; False* otherwise.

 #### Description

-Method; removes any persistent data with the specified name that has been attached to the object.
+Method; Removes any persistent data with the specified name that has been attached to the object.
 Only symbols and bitmaps support persistent data.

 #### Example